-Italian courts have the power to adopt interim remedies (necessarily ante causam), with reference to persons not having residence or domicile within the country, if they have jurisdiction as to the merit of the dispute or the interim remedy has to be applied or carried out within the country (sections 31 and 32 EU Regulation 44/2001).
-Furthermore, while sections 64 to 71 of the Law 218/1995 (which applies between Italy and non-EU countries) do not take into consideration interim remedies as foreign decisions to which the law recognises effectiveness within the country, section 31 et seq of EU Regulation 44/2001 recognises the effectiveness of the interim remedies adopted within another EU member state (with certain limited exceptions to protect the right to defence of the counterparty).
+Italian courts have the power to adopt interim remedies (necessarily ante causam) with reference to persons not having residence or domicile within the country, if they have jurisdiction as to the merit of the dispute or the interim remedy has to be applied or carried out within the country (section 31 EU Regulation 44/2001) and section 35 EU Regulation 1215/2012, which will replace EU Regulation 44/2001 from 10 January 2015).
+Furthermore, while sections 64 to 71 of Law 218/1995 (which applies between Italy and non-EU countries) do not take into consideration interim remedies as foreign decisions to which the law recognises effectiveness within the country, section 31 et seq of EU Regulation 44/2001 recognises the effectiveness of the interim remedies adopted within another EU member state (with certain limited exceptions to protect the right to defence of the counterparty).

-13 Remedies

-What substantive remedies are available?
+13 What substantive remedies are available?